top of page

 LDFA Grand Final - Sunday August 28, 1938 at Leeton Showground

-Goals: Narrandera: Audley Hunt 3, R. P. Joyce
+Goals: Narandera: Audley Hunt 3, R. P. Joyce

 Griffith: Alf Anstee 2, George Wade, Eddie Forrestal, Reg Hutchins, Jack Langtry

-Best players: Narrandera: Allan Headlam, Stan Day, Audley Hunt, Les Perry, Perc Bushby, Frank Malcolm, Toby Black
+Best players: Narandera: Allan Headlam, Stan Day, Audley Hunt, Les Perry, Perc Bushby, Frank Malcolm, Toby Black

 Griffith: Alf Anstee, Eddie Forrestal, George Wade, Snowy Thompson, Hector Robinson, Fred Savage, John Smith, Hutchins Bros.